Intro to tags

 Akeyless Vault tags

 There are no limitations on the number of user-created tags each item can have.
-In Akeyless Vault, you can add tags to an item when you create it, or by editing existing items.
-Tags are shared per an Akeyless Vault account, but the favorites (pin tags) are local per user.
+With Akeyless Vault secrets management, you can add tags to an item when you create it, or edit an existing item.
+Tags are shared per Akeyless Vault account, but the favorites (pin tags) are local per user.

 Tags help you do the following